samohtaerg/samohtaerg.github.io/_pages/about.md

 I got my Bachelor’s degree in Mathematics from the University of Minnesota Twin Cities, where I was advised by Prof. Max Engelstein.
 I then earned my Master’s degree in Biostatistics at NYU GPH, advised by Prof. Yang Feng.

 I’m currently a research assistant at NYU GPH Feng Lab, working on topics in Machine Learning and High-Dimensional Statistics, and part of the SCALE Lab at Northwestern IEMS (previously NYU Courant).
 I like thinking about math/stats/ML, and generally anything else that interests me.
-Lately, I’ve been listening to The Elder Scrolls V: Skyrim OST a lot, and reading some notes on Galois Representations, modular forms, and Elliptic Curves (as a hobby).
+Lately, I've become a fan of Warhammer 40k and am reading Horus Rising by Dan Abnett.
+I also enjoy reading notes on Galois representations, modular forms, and elliptic curves (as a hobby).

 Oh, and I have ADD—keeps things interesting.